lollo03/NotACMS/README.md

 # The contents.json file
 ```
 {
+    "index": {
         "intro": {
             "text": "Welcome to <strong>NotACMS<\/strong> the simple way to manage your custom-built site with ease.",
             "show_name": "intro",
             "note": "Intro text on the index.html page"
         },
         "body": {
             "text": "Go check the documentation or log-in to the admin page to begin!",
             "show_name": "body",
             "note": "Body of the index.html page"
         },
         "title": {
             "text": "NotACMS",
             "show_name": "title",
             "note": "Title of the index page"
         }
+    },
+    "other_page": {
+        "example": {
+            "text": "This text belong to another page",
+            "show_name": "example",
+            "note": "An example"
         }
+    }
+}
 ```
 As you can see NotACMS offer the possibility  to give a note to each part of the website, and it can also display a different name for the customer.
+It can also difference the varius website pages.
 Example:
 ```
 {
+    "my-index-page": {
         "long_shitty_name_with_underscores": {
             "text": "The actual text you want to inser in the webpage",
             "show_name": "Cool name without underscores",
             "note": "Cool note to ease the customer life"
+        }
     }
 }
 ```